 Causes of social anxiety

-Traumatic experiences in early childhood and environmental influences such as including bullying, parental neglect/criticism, emotional, physical and sexual abuse, parental death and family conflict, are all common triggers for the condition.
-It is also widely accepted that social anxiety is heritable, with children of parents with social anxiety highly to develop the condition.
+Traumatic experiences in early childhood and environmental influences such as bullying, parental neglect/criticism, emotional, physical and sexual abuse, parental death and family conflict, are all common triggers for the condition.
+It is also widely accepted that social anxiety is heritable, with children of parents with social anxiety highly likely to develop the condition.

 Our brains can however be reprogrammed to learn new habits and behaviours and this is often done through talking therapy.

-But the good news is there are lots of strategies you can employ if you suspect you have social anxiety disorder, and psychotherapy is one of the most effective in reducing anxiety symptoms, particularly CBT.
+But the good news is there are lots of strategies you can employ if you suspect you have a social anxiety disorder, and psychotherapy is one of the most effective in reducing anxiety symptoms, particularly CBT.